tarantool/tarantool/doc/sphinx/book/box/box_index.rst

         :return: the number of matching index keys.
         :rtype:  number

-        Note re storage engine: sophia does not support :codenormal:`count(...)`.
+        Note re storage engine: phia does not support :codenormal:`count(...)`.
         One possible workaround is to say :codenormal:`#select(...)`.